buddydev/bp-member-type-generator/readme.txt

 == Frequently Asked Questions ==

-= Does it detects the member types added via code = No, It will only list the member types you add via dashboard.
+= Does it detects the member types added via code = No, It will only list the member types that you add from dashboard.
 You don't need to use any code to register a new member type.

 = Will it Work With WordPress Mulitiste & BuddyPress? =